What is copywriting and why is a content marketing copywriter important?

-A content marketing copywriter blends the best of both worlds — they know what it takes to create stellar, stand-out content, and they know what goes into producing excellent, convincing copy.
+A content marketing copywriter blends the best of both worlds.
+A good copywriter knows what it takes to create engaging content and what goes into producing stellar copy.

 - Attention-grabbing headlines (copy)